Frequently Asked Questions

 We have based the dimensions of the Investigate box on the average for UK letterboxes.
 The dimensions are 200mm x 35mm x 400mm (yes, it’s pretty long!).
-The Explore box is large letter sized so again will fit through most letterboxes.
+The Explore box is slightly larger than a large letter, so again will fit through most letterboxes.
 If your letterbox is particularly small the box may not fit, but you can specify a “safe place” where the box can be left for you.

 How did you fit so much stuff into such a small box?